lolepezy/rpki-prover/README.md

 Implementation of the [RPKI relying party software](https://rpki.readthedocs.io/en/latest/rpki/using-rpki-data.html) with the focus on a reasonable compromise between resource utilisation and ease of introducing changes.

-Some of the decisions about the architecture and general flow are documented in ./doc/*.md files.
 Issues are tracked [here](https://github.com/lolepezy/rpki-prover/issues), any questions can be asked there as well.

 Implemented features are

 - Fetching from both rsync and RRDP repositories
 - X509 validation and validation of EE certificates
 - Validation of resource sets, including support for RFC8360 "validation reconsidered"
+- Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
+- Basic UI for reporting metrics and found problems
 - Output of VRPs in CSV and JSON formats
-- Output of found problems
-- Cache cleanup, scheduled revalidation, cache compaction, etc.
+- Cache cleanup, scheduled revalidation, cache compaction, so it can run unlimited time without draining resources
 - Support for RTR protocol, both version 0 and 1
-- Basic UI for reporting metrics and found problems
-- Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
 - Static binaries for Linux
-- Docker image
+- Docker image.

 Current and future work
 - SLURM support
 - History of validations in UI
-- Ergonomics for long-running processes (automatic cleanups, cache DB migration, etc.)
+- Ergonomics for long-running processes (more subtle automatic cleanups, cache DB migration, etc.)
 - CPU and memory optimisations